Bloopers©, Goofs, Mistakes

 The Endor landing party is well camouflaged for their trek into the forest--all except for that shiny gold-plated droid who stands out like a beacon.

 Luke and Leia don't even try to shoot the Imperial Biker Scouts until they are fired upon by one.
-Perhaps they didn't know the things had weapons until they saw them in action.
+Leia's even carrying a personal blaster she could've used.

 Luke travels miles and miles on the speederbike, then walks back to Han.
 Maybe he was flying in circles...

-Where did Leia get that buckskin dress she wears in the Ewok village?
+Where does Leia get that buckskin dress she wears in the Ewok village?
 Does she always carry it on dangerous missions?
 Or do the Ewoks keep extra clothes around for large visiting aliens?

 C-3PO complains that it is against his programming to impersonate a deity, yet he does so, upon Luke's orders.
 Does the Force work on droids?